cjdbarlow/Part-One/airway_and_alveolar_anatomy.md

 * **Type II pneumocytes**
 Specialised secretory cells.
   * Secrete surfactant
-  Alveoli are also inherently unstable, and surface tension of alveolar fluid favours collapse of the alveoli. **Surfactant** reduces surface tension, allowing the alveoli to expand.
+  Alveoli are inherently unstable, and surface tension of alveolar fluid favours collapse of the alveoli. **Surfactant** reduces surface tension, allowing the alveoli to expand.
   * Form ~10% of alveolar surface area